Satellite-im/Website/README.md

 ### `components`

 The components directory contains your Vue.js components.
-Components make up the different parts of your page and can be reused and imported into your pages, layouts and even other components.
+Components make up the different parts of your page and can be reused and imported into your pages, layouts, and even other components.

 More information about the usage of this directory in [the documentation](https://nuxtjs.org/docs/2.x/directory-structure/components).